hf2503/invoice-ocr-classifier/README.md

 Once the processing pipeline is complete, the application display's a summary of the results in the Results section of the interface.

-All classufued invoices are stored in the following folder:
+All classified invoices are stored in the following folder:

 ```
 classified_invoices